sansin5982/Statistics-with-R/Chi-squared-test.md

 ## Application of the Chi-squared test

-1- Independence test: The chi-squared test of independence is used to determine if there is a significant association between two categorical variables.
+1- **Test of Independence**: The chi-squared test of independence is used to determine if there is a significant association between two categorical variables.
 To illustrate this, let’s consider an example.

 Suppose we are interested in whether there is an association between gender and favorite ice cream flavor.
 We survey a group of 100 people